 These Garands that are coming home have an additional historical significance that warrants mention—their repatriation is a long overdue closure to the end of the M1 Garand’s last and longest war, the Cold War.

-Doctrine of defense At the close of WWII, the Soviet Union violated its agreement to pull troops out of Iran and instead began increasing troop presence there.
+At the close of WWII, the Soviet Union violated its agreement to pull troops out of Iran and instead began increasing troop presence there.
 Concurrently, the USSR supported Greek Communist guerillas and rattled sabers on Greece’s eastern border, and in 1946 openly attempted to obtain control of Turkey by political pressure.
 Not satisfied with controlling Eastern Europe, the USSR was actively bent on ceaseless expansion.

 Neither Greece nor Turkey could resist the Soviet Union, so in 1947 President Truman championed the Greek-Turkish Aid Bill, establishing the U.S. policy of containing Soviet expansion with what came to be called the Truman Doctrine.
 Supporting his bill, Truman told Congress, “The free peoples of the world look to us for support in maintaining their freedoms.
 If we falter in our leadership, we may endanger the peace of the world, and we shall surely endanger the welfare of our own nation.”